 New York University (NYU) - Leonard N. Stern School of Business; European Corporate Governance Institute (ECGI)

 Stanford University; Research Institute of Industrial Economics (IFN)

 NYU Stern School of Business EC-12-07

 NYU Law and Economics Research Paper No. 12-08

-We study sex trafficking in a marriage market model of prostitution.
-When traffickers can coerce women to sell sex, trafficked prostitutes constitute a non-zero share of supply in any unregulated market for sex.
-We ask if regulation can eradicate trafficking and restore the equilibrium that would arise in an unregulated market without traffickers.
-While all existing approaches – criminalization of prostitutes (“the traditional model”), licensed prostitution (“the Dutch model”), and criminalization of johns (“the Swedish model”) – fail to accomplish this goal, we show that there exists an alternative regulatory model that does.
+We study human trafficking in a marriage market model of prostitution.
+When trafficking is based on coercion, trafficking victims constitute a non-zero share of supply in any unregulated prostitution market.
+We ask if regulation can eradicate trafficking and restore the outcome that would arise in an unregulated market without traffickers.
+All existing approaches – criminalization of prostitutes (“the traditional model”), licensed prostitution (“the Dutch model”), and criminalization of johns (“the Swedish model”) – fail to accomplish this goal, but we show that there exists an alternative regulatory model that does.
 Political support for regulation hinges on the level of gender income inequality.

 Number of Pages in PDF File: 39